-Economics Students Put Youth to Test with Survey on Economy by Kerry Q. Coughlin '11 News Writer A poll conducted by a panel of students in Labor Economics found black and Hispanic youths to be more optimistic about the future than white youths.
+Economics Students Put Youth to Test with Survey on Economy by Kerry Q. Coughlin '11 NEWS WRITER A poll conducted by a panel of students in Labor Economics found black and Hispanic youths to be more optimistic about the future than white youths.
 Using funding from the economy.
-Arthur Levitt Public Affairs Center, this poll was one of tions to look at attitudes tois a lack of data regarding the youth population," said Joseph Buicko '11.
+Arthur Levitt Public Affairs a series conducted at Hamilton to analyze the views of young people on topics such as climate change, gun control, gay rights, immigration and abortion rights.
+This year, Associate Professor of Economics Stephen Wu volunteered his Labor Economics class to conduct a poll.
+Wu and his students began thinking of ideas during the first week of class.
+"Since it is an upper level economics class, it made sense to ask questions about the recession and the overall health of the economy," said Andy Richardson '10.
+"There is an abundance of data regarding the adult population in light of the recent financial crisis, but there is a lack of data regarding the youth population," said Joseph Buicko '11.
 With that in mind, the students decided to conduct a survey on youth attitudes and expectations of the economy.
-The first portion of the poll was designed to get a sense of participants' knowledge of the "We also designed questhe ELS building has the potential of attracting more community interest than does its old position on the peripheries of campus.
-Wayne hopes that their more accessible location After the proposed renovations, the Hub will most likely be used as "a less formal Dwight Lounge, but it may support other functions around campus as well."
-Financial Aid Office Dealing with Challenges of Economic Recession by Evan Klondar '11 Editor-At-Large Approximately half of all students on campus are affected by financial aid, but for many it is a foreign process, locked away in the Siuda House.
+The first portion of the poll was designed to get a sense of participants' knowledge of the "We also designed ques-Center, this poll was one of tions to look at attitudes towards the economy as well as future expectations and their views on important issues such as health care, social security, presidential approval and who is to blame for the recession," said Richardson.
+The research was done in collaboration with the Knowledge Networks Panel, an online non-volunteer access panel whose members are chosen through a statistically valid sampling frame covering 99 percent of the United States population.
+Through this organization, the students were able to survey 812 high school sophomores, juniors and seniors across the United States.
+Each of the nine students see Econ.
+Students, page 3 Financial Aid Office Dealing with Challenges of Economic Recession by Evan Klondar '11 Editor-At-Large Approximately half of all students on campus are affected by financial aid, but for many it is a foreign process, locked away in the Siuda House.
 The financial aid process has changed significantly over the last decade.
 The budget used to be smaller - it has increased from \$14 million to \$25 million over the last ten years.
 In addition, merit scholarships were eliminated after the Class of 2011 was admitted; those funds were transferred to the general scholarship fund.
 According to Dean of Admissions Monica Inzer, this step was taken for two reasons.
 First, the difference between scholarship and non-scholarship students became "razor-thin" as the years went on.
 Second, Hamilton sought out the best applicants, and eliminating merit scholarships allowed the College to "put as much money into the need-based financial aid budget as possible so that we could admit the most talented candidates.'
-Both the budget increases and elimination of merit scholarships steps were taken in preparation for see Financial Aid, page 2 a series conducted at Hamilton to analyze the views of young people on topics such as climate change, gun control, gay rights, immigration and abortion rights.
-This year, Associate Professor of Economics Stephen Wu volunteered his Labor Economics class to conduct a poll.
-Wu and his students began thinking of ideas during the first week of class.
-"Since it is an upper level economics class, it made sense to ask questions about the recession and the overall health of the economy," said Andy Richardson '10.
-"There is an abundance of data regarding the adult population in light of the recent financial crisis, but there wards the economy as well as future expectations and their views on important issues such as health care, social security, presidential approval and who is to blame for the recession," said Richardson.
-The research was done in collaboration with the Knowledge Networks Panel, an online non-volunteer access panel whose members are chosen through a statistically valid sampling frame covering 99 percent of the United States population.
-Through this organization, the students were able to survey 812 high school sophomores, juniors and seniors across the United States.
-Each of the nine students see Econ.
-Students, page 3

-Aid Process Complicated by New Policies and Economic Downturn

-from Financial Aid, page 1

-going need blind.
+Both the budget increases and elimination of merit scholarships steps were taken in preparation for see Financial Aid, page 2 Aid Process Complicated by New Policies and Economic Downturn from Financial Aid, page 1 going need blind.